howset/born2beroot/Bonus.md

 - Test Lighttpd
 	- Go to host machine browser and type in address http://127.0.0.1:8080 or http://localhost:8080.
 	- Should see a Lighttpd "placeholder page".
-- Activate FastCGI module in VM (why? maybe has something to do with performance improvements)
+- Activate FastCGI module in VM (a protocol that interfaces applications (like PHP) to web servers)
 ```
 $ sudo lighty-enable-mod fastcgi
 $ sudo lighty-enable-mod fastcgi-php